-In those cases where the landing requires the use of an automatic landing system, and the distance published in the AFM includes safety margins equivalent to those
+In those cases where the landing requires the use of an automatic landing system, and the distance published in the AFM includes safety margins equivalent to those contained in CAT.POL.A.230(a)(1) and CAT.POL.A.230(a)(2), the landing mass of the aeroplane should be the lesser of:

-- (a) the landing mass determined in accordance with MCAR-PART-CAT.POL.A.230(a)(1) or CAT.POL.A.235 as appropriate; or - (b) the landing mass determined for the automatic landing distance for the appropriate surface condition, as given in the AFM or equivalent document.
+(a) the landing mass determined in accordance with CAT.POL.A.230(a)(1) and CAT.POL.A.230(a)(2); or

+(b) the landing mass determined for the automatic landing distance for the appropriate surface condition, as given in the AFM or equivalent document.
 Increments due to system features such as beam location or elevations, or procedures such as use of overspeed, should also be included.